-19. Markets served (refers to all the geographic regions where the Company sells its products) by the entity b.
+- 19. Markets served (refers to all the geographic regions where the Company sells its products) by the entity - a.
+Number of Locations b.
 What is the contribution of exports as a percentage of the total turnover of the entity?
+14 c.
+A brief on types of customers